 Symptoms Of Arthritis In Dogs

 Symptoms of arthritis in dogs are often difficult to recognize at first.
-Dogs can’t tell you how they’re feeling, and usually arthritis symptoms begin so mildly that owners don’t even notice.
+Dogs can’t tell you how they’re feeling, and usually arthritis symptoms begin so mildly that pet parents don’t even notice.

 They do, however, worsen with time.